Other Streetwise ReportsThe Gold Report The Energy Report The Life Sciences Report The Mining Report

-Amin Haque joined the Stonecap oil and gas research team in Calgary in October 2011, providing research coverage of international explorers, producers and oilfield service companies.
+Amin Haque provides MGI Securities with research coverage of international explorers, producers and oilfield service companies.
 Haque brings 14 years of financial market experience, seven of which have been devoted to equity research analysis.
-He worked as an analyst both on the buy and the sell side focusing on energy and other resource sectors.
-Prior to joining Stonecap, Haque provided independent valuation services to oilfield services, logistics and related companies.
-Before his career as an analyst in the energy and the resources sector, he worked in risk management for a New York-based global credit card company.
+He worked as an analyst both on the buy and the sell sides focusing on energy and other resource sectors.
+Prior to joining MGI, Haque provided independent valuation services to oilfield services, logistics and related companies to Stonecap.
+Before making his career as an analyst in the energy and the resources sector, he worked in risk management for a New York-based global credit card company.
 He also worked as a management consultant providing consulting services to a variety of U.S. and international financial organizations including Ginnie Mae and the World Bank.
-Haque is an electrical engineer by training, and holds an Master of Business Administration degree from Georgetown University in Washington, DC.
-He is a CFA charterholder.
+Haque is an electrical engineer by training, and holds a Master of Business Administration degree from Georgetown University in Washington, D.C.
+He is a CFA charter holder.

 Three Global Threats that Keep This Stonecap Analyst Up at Night (3/28/13) As the demand for oil and gas grows worldwide, investors have to look beyond their geographic comfort zones and seek out opportunities in places less familiar than just North America.
 In this interview with The Energy Report, Amin Haque, energy analyst at Stonecap Securities, reviews his current thinking on some of the risks associated with energy production on an international basis and points out some of his favorite situations, which he believes will provide investors with above-average returns in the current market environment.